CodedVeli/CodedVeli/README.md

-# Hi👋, I'm Eric Kibuchi!
+# Hi 👋, I'm Eric Kibuchi!

 - 👀 Exploring the realms of fullstack web development.
 - 💞️ Open to collaborations on exciting fullstack projects.